Photo collage: Adeje Ayuntamiento.

 Since tens of thousands take part in the fiesta every year, the council provides extra security measures from the Policia Local, the Civil Protection Unit, the Sea Rescue service, ambulances and health professionals to guarantee safety for everyone attending.
 The council asks the public to be aware that there might be access and parking restrictions in the area ahead of the procession, as well as a zone cordoned off for farm animals included in the festivities.

 In particular, the public is reminded that given the numbers attending, plenty of time should be allowed for parking and walking.
 Attendees are also advised to wear comfortable clothes and shoes, to be prepared for long sun exposure, and to bring drinking water.
 Since this is a fiesta in which animals are very much involved, the council says that if you are bringing your own animal they must be on a lead and have their own food and water too.
-There are more photos from previous years in Adeje English Time’s blog HERE.
+There are more photos from previous years in Adeje English Time’s blog HERE (remove the “s” from the “https” in the URL if the link doesn’t open).